DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-The instant claims recite a cleaning composition comprising a GH32 fructan degrading enzyme and at least one detergent component, wherein the fructan degrading enzyme comprises a GH32 domain and wherein the fructan degrading enzyme has at least 80% sequence identity to SEQ ID NO: 18.
+The instant claims recite a composition comprising a GH32 fructan degrading enzyme, at least one nuclease polypeptide having DNase or RNase activity, and at least one detergent component, wherein the fructan degrading enzyme has fructan degrading activity and at least 90% sequence identity to SEQ ID NO: 18.

 PNG